Telstra Tower: Facilities

 Telstra Tower provides important communication facilities for Canberra.
 There are three floors of business, sales and radio communication facilities located between the 30.5 metre and 42.7 metre levels providing space for communication dishes, platforms and equipment for mobile services within the tower.

-The tower's public viewing platforms provide 360 degree views of Canberra and the surrounding city and countryside.
+The tower's currently closed public viewing platforms have provided 360 degree views of Canberra and the surrounding city and countryside.
 Prior to its closure to the public in mid-2021, visitors to Telstra Tower could see the city unfold from the enclosed viewing gallery or from the two open viewing platforms.

 Former facilities included Canberra's only revolving restaurant which closed in 2013, and completed a full rotation every 81 minutes, allowing diners to experience a changing view throughout their meal.
 In the lower level of the Tower's entrance foyer, there was an exhibition, "Making Connections", which traced the history of Australian telecommunications from the earliest days into the 21st century.
 A theatre showed a video, produced shortly after the tower opened, on the tower's design and construction.

 Telstra Tower has become one of the most symbolic landmarks in Canberra and a major tourist attraction, with an estimated 430,000 visitors each year by 2017.
 In 1989 the World Federation of Great Towers invited the tower to join such distinguished monuments as the CN Tower in Toronto, Blackpool Tower in England and the Empire State Building in New York City.

 Telstra Tower is one of the most visually imposing structures on the Canberra skyline, visible from many parts of Canberra and Queanbeyan.